 To know more click here

+CPR is an essential life-saving technique for revival after death due to sudden cardiac arrest.
 CPR training is for everyone and not just the job of the paramedics.
 Anyone in medical distress may need immediate first aid and quick response to such an emergency can save a life.
 In line with its mission of spreading mindfulness about health, HCFI conducts regular programmes and training camps to teach people the CPR technique.

 What is "Hands-only" CPR?This technique entails using only chest compression without rescue breathing technique or mouth-to-mouth resuscitation to pump the heart and supply oxygen to the brain when someone is in a medical emergency due to sudden cardiac arrest or trauma from an accident.
 Knowing how to perform "Hands-only" CPR can mean all the difference between life and death.

 within 10 minutes of death, earlier the better; at least for the next 10 minutes, longer the better; compress the centre of the chest of the dead person continuously and effectively with a speed of 10×10 i.e. 100 per minute.

 HCFI currently holds three Limca Book of World Record titles for the maximum number of people trained in "Hands-only" CPR.
 To know more click here